MonsterAzi/Latent-CNN-Test/README.md

-# CNN-ICtask-TEST
+# Latent Diffusion Test
-A test of Simple CNNs in Image Colorization.
+A test of Latent Diffusion.